port-labs/Port-RBAC/README.md

 # Port RBAC
-This repository is an example of how to manage RBAC at Port using entities.
+This repository will provide a short walkthrough on how to apply RBAC to Port's Actions.

 ## Prerequisits
 In order to manage RBAC as described below, you will need to create Port users and teams blueprints + entities in the catalog.